abhijha16/Netflix-Clone-DevOps-Pipeline/README.md

 - Advanced security policies with OPA
 - Service mesh integration (Istio)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Ensure all pipeline stages pass
-5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments

 - **Original Netflix Clone:** Based on Netflix interface design